dolorosus/TuxedoKeyboardLight/Readme.md

   `--timeout `     Seconds until keybaordlight is turned off
   `--brightness `  (0-50) default keyboard illumination brightness
   `--colour `      default colour
+  `--noeffect `    Turning light off without effect

-  The default brightness and colour are only set after the keyboard illumiation is turned off.
+  The keyboard illumiation is reset to default brightness and colour, if the keyboard illumiation is turned off.

 ## Service Management